 This is a particularly durable mix of nickel and chromium that will help make sure your cookware lasts for years.
 It has higher corrosion resistance and less leaching potential of nickel and chromium.

-Surgical Stainless Steel Cookware
+What Is Surgical Stainless Steel Cookware?

-From time to time you will see cookware list that they are using surgical stainless steel.
+From time to time, you will see cookware list that they are using surgical stainless steel.
 Surgical stainless steel is also known as 316.
 It’s also known as 18/10 as mentioned above.

-For any pot or pan you want to make sure that it’s using the 300 series of steel whereas something like a mixing bowl would use a poorer quality in the 400 series range of steel.
+For any pot or pan, you want to make sure that it’s using the 300 series of steel whereas something like a mixing bowl would use a poorer quality in the 400 series range of steel.
 400 series would degrade fast with heat and abrasives like salts and metal utensils.

-Best Stainless Steel Cookware Cleaner
+Is Stainless Steel Cookware Expensive?

 Expensive cookware is often, but not always, made in a country where manufacturing is expensive like those made in the USA that also has tight quality controls.